mahdi-shafiei/tpu-recipes/inference/trillium/JetStream-Maxtext/Llama-4-Scout-17B-16E/README.md

     --request-outputs-file-path mmlu_outputs.json
   ```

-    e.
-Stop the server and clean up the resources after completion by following the steps in the [Cleanup](#cleanup) section.
+5. Stop the server and clean up the resources after completion by following the steps in the [Cleanup](#cleanup) section.

 ### Cleanup